 The results also show that Hypothesis 1 which states that "educational programs have positive effects on the welfare of members" is then accepted.
-This is indicated by the regression coefficient of the EI variable to be 0.02 with a significance level of 0.0004 under a fault tolerance of 5%.
+This is indicated by the regression coefficient of the El variable to be 0.02 with a significance level of 0.0004 under a fault tolerance of 5%.
 Therefore, it can be stated that the educational program has a significant positive effect on the welfare of members.
-Next, Hypothesis 2 which states that "the training program positively influences the welfare of members" is also accepted, because the regression coefficient of the IT variable was 0.17 with a significance level of 0.0006 under an error tolerance of 5%.
+Next, Hypothesis 2 which states that "the training program positively influences the welfare of members" is also accepted, because the regression coefficient of the IT variable was 0.17 with a significance level of 3.0006 under an error tolerance of 5%.
 This shows that the training program has a significant positive effect on the welfare of members.
-Meanwhile for Hypothesis 3 which states that "the savings and loans program has a positive effect on the welfare of members" and Hypothesis 4 which states that "the network development program has a positive effect on the welfare of members" are both rejected.
+Meanwhile for Hypothesis 3 which states that "the savings and loans program has a positive effect on the welfare of members" are both rejected.
 The regression coefficients of the LI and NI variables were 0.03 and 0.07, but the significance level was above 5%, each of 0.45 and 0.23, respectively.
-Therefore, it can be stated that the savings and loans as well as network development program have no significant effect on the welfare of members.
+Therefore, it can be stated that savings and loans as well as network development program have no significant effect on the welfare of members.

 The forms of empowerment in this research is divided into 4 namely, (1) empowerment through education, (2) empowerment through training, (3) empowerment through savings and loans and (4) empowerment through cooperation networks.
 The empowerment programs must be carried out together meaning that all the four activities must be simultaneously carried out.
 From the four empowerment programs in this study, the educational program and the training program had a significant positive effect on the increase of the welfare of members, while the savings and loan program as well as the network building program did not significantly affect the welfare of members.
 This is possible because members who have networks and receive funding assistance will not succeed without a good education and training.
-This explains why education and training programs have more influence on the welfare of CU members compared to savings and loan programs and network development programs.
+This explains why education and training programs have more influence on the welfare of CU members compared to savings and loan programs.